openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 need to be sent.
 The second one uses the upload-non-empty-treatments use to upload treatments to Nightscout, if there is any data to upload.

+The first of the above reports and uses rely upon the existence of a model report:

+    openaps report add settings/model.json JSON pump model openaps report invoke model.json

+(what report needs to be defined and invoked in order to have monitor/pump-history.json defined?)

 ### Uploading glucose values to Nightscout

 Format potential entries (glucose values) for Nightscout.